Spectral stability of near-extremal spacetimes: Spectral stability of near-extremal Kerr

 and $\bar{\omega} \equiv (\omega-m \Omega_{\rm H})/\sqrt{\epsilon_a}$ with $\Omega_{\rm H}$ being the horizon frequency.

-In the case of unperturbed Kerr spacetime, we have $\Pi=1$, and the frequency of the ZDMs is obtained by noticing that $\Gamma[1/2+i(m-\delta-\sqrt{2}\bar{\omega})]$ is near its pole \cite{Yang:2013uba}, as the rest of terms multiplied together is rather small.
-It is therefore instructive to look at the magnitude of $\Pi$ in more detail.
-Let us consider a narrow gaussian centered around $x_V$ with $\int dx \,\delta V=1$.
-Such type of perturbation is capable of significantly shifting the fundamental mode of Kerr for generic spins.
-Correspondingly, we have
+In the absence of perturbation $\delta V$, we have $\Pi=1$, and the ZDM frequency is obtained by noticing that $\Gamma[1/2+i(m-\delta-\sqrt{2}\bar{\omega})]$ is near its pole \cite{Yang:2013uba}, as the rest of the terms multiplied together is rather small.
+To understand the frequency migration caused by $\delta V$, it is therefore instructive to look at the magnitude of $\Pi$ in more detail.
+We shall, for example, take a narrow Gaussian $\delta V$ centered around $x_V$ with $\int dx \,\delta V=1$, which is capable of significantly shifting the fundamental mode of the near-extremal Kerr.
+In this case, we have